phinze/puppet-workstation/README.md

  * Clone and symlink in dotfiles from a repository
  * Lots of app-specfic configuration abilities: Terminal, Adium, Chrome, other System Preferences
  * Pies; skies; etc...

+## Weirdness with `launchd` services

+Puppet comes with a built-in launchd provider for services, but I've been having quite a bit of trouble with it.

+This was one thing I had to do:

+  sudo chgrp admin /var/db/launchd.db/com.apple.launchd/overrides.plist sudo chmod 660 /var/db/launchd.db/com.apple.launchd/overrides.plist

+Another problem is `launchctl` will be unable to connect to the correct socket when run from tmux, unless it's being run from sudo.
+This means that 'com.apple.Dock.agent' won't show up in `launchctl list`.
+I'm punting on launchd services for now and doing a `killall Dock` to make Dock config settings take effect.